Google Cloud results

 Creating a more flexible and more attractive workplace

 Switching to G Suite has changed what day-to-day work looks like for everyone, from executives to engineers.
-The executive team is now able to join the weekly management meeting scheduled through Calendar via Hangouts Meet, which has led to an increase in efficiency.
+The executive team is now able to join the weekly management meeting scheduled through Calendar via Google Meet, which has led to an increase in efficiency.
 “Before, our morning management meetings could last for two or three hours,” says Thomas.
 “People were delayed in traffic and arrived stressed.
-Now, we all join via Hangout and the meeting culture is much better.
+Now, we all join via Google Meet and the meeting culture is much better.
 We all join on time, and by 10:00 AM, we are finished and ready to start the day.”

 Home working and working on the go has also become an option for employees, facilitated by Gmail and Mobile Management.
 “People tell me they just love the user experience of working on Gmail, and they can now work from their own devices, which they couldn’t do before,” says Thomas.
 Being able to offer flexible working is important for RLE as it is looking to attract the best talent.
 “In the big cities like Berlin and Cologne, there’s a big demand for software engineers, and it’s very difficult to attract the top developers,” says Patrick.
 “If we can enable them to work flexibly, that makes working with us a more attractive proposition.”